Upcoming workshops

 Professional development

-Below are the Winter 2025 teaching development workshops and short courses offered to USask educators.
+We support USask educators, colleges and departments with teaching development workshops and short courses.
 Graduate students and USask staff are generally welcome to participate in sessions where the topic is relevant to their work.

 Session types